-Resultant on the provision and notification of amended drawings, we have revised and updated our objection letter to take account of these changes to this development proposal.
-It is noted that the footprint of the proposal remains exactly the same and only the internal configuration has been modified to improve compliance to London Plan Policy 3.5 - Minimum Space Standards.
+Resultant on the provision and notification of further amended drawings Dated 9th September 2019, we have revised and updated our objection letter to take account of these changes to this development proposal.
+Consultation has been extended to 25th September.
+It is noted that the footprint of the proposal remains exactly the same and only the internal configuration and roof form have been modified to improve compliance to London Plan Policy 3.5 - Minimum Space Standards.
 The main issue of excessive and inappropriate Residential and Housing Densities has been exacerbated and remains a significant non-compliance and reason for objection and refusal of this proposal.